filipjurika/Option-Pricing-Engine/README.md

 # Option-Pricing-Engine
-Option pricing engine in Python showcasing algorithms, dynamic programming, and Monte Carlo simulation for European and American options.
+Option pricing engine in Python showcasing algorithms, dynamic programming, and Base or Bachelier for European and American options.
 ## Features

 - **Option & market models**